Communist-Tied Valerie Jarrett Behind Efforts to Derail Hillary in 2016?

 There is ample evidence to show that Barack Obama and Valerie Jarrett together formed the policies for the nation.
 They selected the far-left judges who now sit in our courts.
 No one was closer to him than Jarrett by all accounts, including hers.

-VALERIE JARRETT BEHIND EFFORT TO DERAIL HILLARY CLINTON IN 2016
+VALERIE JARRETT BEHIND EFFORT TO DERAIL HILLARY CLINTON IN THE PRIMARY

 We also know that Hillary Clinton wasn’t far enough left for them and they didn’t like her.
 The duo were looking at a more radical candidate like Elizabeth Warren.
 Warren is a Socialist although she does not identify as such.